ap229997/Twin-Networks-for-Sequence-Generation/ImageCaptioningCOCO/README.md

-## Twin Networks for Sequence Generation for Image Captioning
+## Twin Networks for Image Captioning
 PyTorch implementation for ICLR 2018 accepted paper *Twin Networks: Matching the Future for Sequence Generation* [[pdf]](https://openreview.net/pdf?id=BydLzGb0Z) for verifying the results for image captioning on MSCOCO dataset.

 ### Setup